Quantum-accelerated conjugate gradient method via spectral initialization: Quantum circuit for the 3D Poisson equation

+To estimate the eigenvalues of the system matrix and enable spectral inversion, we implement QPE as a core subroutine within the HHL framework.
+As shown in \fig{QPE}, the QPE block $\tilde{U}_{\text{QPE}}$ consists of an $n_\lambda$-qubit phase register initialized in $\ket|0>$, followed by a layer of Hadamard gates to create a uniform superposition.
+Controlled applications of the unitary powers $U^{2^{n_\lambda}}$ encode the eigenphases via phase kickback, where $U=\exp(iAt)$ is the time-evolution operator associated with the system matrix $A$.
 For the specific case of the 3D Poisson equation considered here, the implementation of the controlled powers $U^{2^{n_\lambda}}$ can be substantially abbreviated relative to a generic sparse Hamiltonian.
 The discretized Laplacian matrix is diagonalizable, implying that its eigenvalues are available in closed form and that the corresponding time-evolution operator can be synthesized without explicitly constructing $2^{n_\lambda}$ sequential applications of $U$.
 Instead, the controlled $U^{2^{n_\lambda}}$ operations can be realized by reusing a common circuit structure with appropriately rescaled evolution times.
 As a result, the cost of implementing $U^{2^{n_\lambda}}$ scales with the precision of the phase estimation rather than exponentially with $n_\lambda$.
 An inverse quantum Fourier transform $\mathcal{F}^\dagger$ is then applied to the phase register to obtain a binary approximation of the eigenvalues $\lambda_j$ of $A$, coherently correlated with the corresponding eigenstates in the data register.
 This eigenvalue information is subsequently used in the controlled rotation $\tilde{R}_Y$ to implement spectral inversion, completing the HHL procedure.

 For periodic boundary conditions, the Laplacian is diagonal in the Fourier basis.
 In the continuous setting, with Fourier transform $\hat u(\boldsymbol{\kappa})=\mathcal{F}[u](\boldsymbol{\kappa})$, one has